s5no5t/tailors/STRUCTURE.md

 ## Layering

-The `Tweed.Web` component follows standard ASP.NET Core MVC folder structure for controllers and views.
+The `Tailors.Web` component follows standard ASP.NET Core MVC folder structure for controllers and views.
 It has dependencies on other components that contain business logic

 The other components each come with two main folders: